avbentem/preservica-api-demo/README.md

 :warning:  This is VERY MUCH work in progress.

-:warning:  This will need a CORS proxy to access the Preservica APIs from a browser.
-You can set it in the configuration screen when running the demo.
-When using `yarn serve` or the Docker image, enter `/proxy/` in the proxy field in the configuration screen when running this demo.

 See it in action on <https://avbentem.github.io/preservica-api-demo>

-## Wish list

-- Search
-  - Fetch possible facets from API
-  - Fetch content when clicking result
-- Embedded Swagger UI with auto-refresh access token?
+## Cross-origin requests (CORS)

+The Preservica APIs are typically used from an intermediate backend server, not directly from a browser.
+Preservica does not allow [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to support using the APIs from a browser that is showing a website hosted on a random domain.
+So, to make this demo run in a standard browser on a non-Preservica domain, one of the following is needed:

+- A proxy on the same domain (same protocol, host and port) as this very demo.
+This is supported during development and with the Docker image; when using `yarn serve` or `docker run` then enter `/proxy/` in the CORS proxy field of the configuration screen when running this demo.

+- Or, a CORS-proxy on any domain and port, which adds or relaxes CORS headers to effectively allow everything we need:

+  - It gets the full API URL appended, without any additional encoding.
+So, the appended URL should be fetched without first doing any decoding.

+  - It should support OPTIONS, HEAD, GET and POST.
+(OPTIONS may be handled by the proxy.)

+  - It should either use `Access-Control-Allow-Headers: *` or include `preservica-access-token` when getting an OPTIONS request with `Access-Control-Request-Headers: preservica-access-token`.

+  - To make this demo use the suggested (original) file name when downloading content, the proxy's response must include `Access-Control-Expose-Headers: Content-Disposition`.

 ## Viewing and downloading content